leholman/MTBdecay/README.md

 # MTBdecay

-This repository accompanies the manuscript **How does eDNA decay affect metabarcoding experiments?** which is currently under review.
+This repository accompanies the publication **How does eDNA decay affect metabarcoding experiments?**.
 Descriptions of scripts and folders can be found below.

 File Name | Description
 --- | ---